Summary

 15 Minute(s)

-This video lasts 4:47 minutes.
-Stop at the 4:23 mark, where the substance of the video ends.
+Play the video and have students watch.
+Stop the video at minute mark 4:23, where the substance of the video ends.

 Extend